Richard "Skip" Bronson: Career

-Mr. Bronson serves as a Director of Starwood Property Trust (NYSE: STWD), the largest commercial mortgage real estate investment trust in the United States where he has been the company's Lead Independent Director since its inception in 2009.
+Mr. Bronson serves on the Board of Directors of Starwood Property Trust (NYSE: STWD), the largest commercial mortgage real estate investment trust in the United States.
+He has been the company's Lead Independent Director since its inception in 2009.

-He is also a Director of Starwood Real Estate Income Trust, a non-traded REIT focused on the acquisition of commercial properties in the US and Europe.
+He is also a Director of Starwood Real Estate Income Trust, a non-traded REIT focused on acquiring US and European commercial properties.

-Additionally he is a board member at Invitation Homes (NYSE: INVH).
-Based in Dallas, the company is the largest owner of single‑family homes in America.
+Additionally, he is a board member at Invitation Homes (NYSE: INVH).
+Based in Dallas, the company is the largest owner of single-family homes in America.

-Previously he was the President of New City Development, an affiliate of Mirage Resorts, where he oversaw the company's new business initiatives and activities outside of Nevada.
-He was also a Board Member of Mirage Resorts and is a former Director of TRI Pointe Group, Inc. (NYSE: TPH), a homebuilder based in Irvine, California.
+Previously, he was the president of New City Development, an affiliate of Mirage Resorts, overseeing the company's new business initiatives and activities outside of Nevada.
+He was also a board member of Mirage Resorts and is a former director of TRI Pointe Group, Inc. (NYSE: TPH), a homebuilder based in Irvine, California.

-He has also served as a Trustee and Vice President of the International Council of Shopping Centers (ICSC), an association representing 70,000 industry professionals in more than 100 countries.
+He has also served as a trustee and vice president of the International Council of Shopping Centers (ICSC), an association representing 70,000 industry professionals in more than 100 countries.